Home » Projects » Finish » The Best Clear Coat for Wood Projects

 • Bubbles can be burned off during drying with a blowtorch or heat gun

-While this finish may seem intimidating, with a long working time you’ll be able to adjust your approach.
-But make sure you have a level surface first and a heat gun for bubble control.
+While this finish may seem intimidating, with a long working time, you can adjust your approach.
+But ensure you have a level surface first and a heat gun for bubble control.

 Pros